The Conversation After The Game

 The Conversation After The Game.
 We have all been there as parents on many occasions.
 We have stood in glorious weather and horrific weather, seen many great performances, and seen plenty of forgettable ones.
 But there is one moment in time, each competition, that defines our parenting and lays the groundwork for our relationship with our child in sports, and in a small way, can predict their success or failure…the conversation after the game!

 Five Reasons Your Child May Not Be Motivated In Sports

 Sometimes we are in great spirits ourselves, have had a good week at work, and have not been rushing around like maniacs trying to get our children to all of their scheduled events.

-Other times we struggle to know what day of the week it is and arrive at our children’s sporting commitments with seconds to spare having picked up our Starbucks coffee that helps us get through the next hour, flustered and probably not in the best frame of mind.
+Other times we struggle to know what day of the week it is and arrive at our children’s sporting commitments with seconds to spare, having picked up our Starbucks coffee that helps us get through the next hour, flustered and probably not in the best frame of mind.

-Have you ever thought or reflected on how you may behave afterward with your child or is it dependent on how they have performed or how you are feeling?
-To some extent of course, it is.
+Have you ever thought or reflected on how you may behave afterward with your child, or is it dependent on how they have performed or how you are feeling?
+To some extent, of course, it is.

-Having reflected on this we felt it a good idea that no matter how you may be feeling inside, no matter how bad your week has been, no matter how stressed you are that there are a few questions that you can ask your child that allow both you and them to be positive about the experience that you have just watched, regardless of their performance.
+Having reflected on this, we felt it a good idea that no matter how you may be feeling inside, no matter how bad your week has been, and no matter how stressed you are that there are a few questions that you can ask your child that allow both you and them to be positive about the experience that you have just watched, regardless of their performance.